-Sexually transmitted infection rate is increasing.
-No matter of you age, gender or sexual orientation, you are at risk of contracting an STI after just one occassion of unprotected sex.
+The sexually transmitted infection rate is increasing.
+No matter your age, gender or sexual orientation, you are at risk of contracting an STI after just one occasion of unprotected sex.
 As the importance of sexual health becomes more widely discussed, and information about sexually transmitted infections and their prevention accessible to most, the expectation would be that the number of recorded cases of STIs drop.

 However, according to Public Health England figures, the total figure of new STI diagnoses increased by 40% between the years of 2004 and 2013 in the United Kingdom.

 Chlamydia was the most extensive STI with 208,755 recorded cases in 2013, this accounted for almost half of all cases.
 However, the largest increase in diagnosis between 2004 and 2013 was Herpes, which is reported to have expanded by 93%.
 Following Herpes, reported cases of Gonorrhea has also surged by 42%, and the number of people contracting Pelvic Inflammatory Disease (PID) has soared by 25%.